Returns the components of this vector. The index values start

 scalar Expression and returns the same.

-, numerically evaluates the unit vector along A
+For a given constant vector A, numerically evaluates the unit vector along A.

 The Vector.Constant along which the unit vector is to be calculated.

-The unit vector along the given Vector A
+The unit vector along the given Vector A.

-, creates an Expression for the unit vector along A
+For a given variable vector A, creates an Expression for the unit vector along A.

 The Vector.Constant along which the unit vector is to be calculated.

-The unit vector along the given Vector A
+The unit vector along the given Vector A.

 Creates a new Vector.Variable object if it has not been created before.
 Otherwise just returns the previously created object.